 In his second term, just over a month after taking office on January 20, Trump continued to show greater ambition.
 He not only focused on increasing domestic production but also targeted foreign resources through bilateral agreements, even the idea of buying strategic assets outright.

 Mr. Trump shocked the world in 2019 when he proposed buying Greenland from Denmark to access its estimated millions of tons of rare earth reserves, an idea that Denmark flatly rejected.
-He also considered partnering with Canada, a country with an estimated 15 million tons of rare earth reserves, but also unclear and not yet commercially produced.
+He also considered cooperating with Canada, a country with a very large reserve of rare earths, estimated at about 15 million tons, but also unclear and not yet commercially produced.

 These moves demonstrate Trump's vision: to turn the US into a global mineral supply hub, reduce dependence on China and strengthen economic competitiveness.

 However, this ambition faces many challenges.
 Mining and refining rare earths requires large capital investments, complex technology and a long time.
-Moreover, mining projects in the US often face opposition from the community due to their environmental impact.
+Moreover, mining projects in the US often face opposition from the community because of environmental impacts.
 Therefore, seeking supplies from other countries becomes a parallel strategy, in which Ukraine emerges as a potential "gold mine".

-US-Ukraine talks break down, minerals still an opportunity for Kiev
+US-Ukraine negotiations fail, minerals still an opportunity for Kiev

 On February 28, the terrible war of words between Mr. Trump and Mr. Zelensky caused the US-Ukraine agreement to collapse, causing concern around the world.
 Ukraine could lose all support from the Trump administration.